marieval/100DaysOfCode/README.md

 ### Day 131 - 26.12.2018 (Wed)
 **Today´s Progress:** Working on my _Weather-App_ (added finding the position using http://ip-api.com).
 Came to a problem with fetch-then-catch, so I searched for more detailed info about this topic).

+**Thoughts:** Should I use _fetch()_?
+Its support is about only 87% now.
+Its use seems to be easy, but there are some "problems" and when we consider these, it´s not so straightforward.
+(Described in ([Why I still use XHR instead of the Fetch API](https://gomakethings.com/why-i-still-use-xhr-instead-of-the-fetch-api/) and in [Using Fetch (on CSS-Tricks)](https://css-tricks.com/using-fetch/).
+Summary also here: [Understand Fetch API](https://flaviocopes.com/fetch-api/).

+Great for trying projects with fake _REST API _: https://jsonplaceholder.typicode.com/